calmh/solaris-extra-snmp/README.md

 ZFS L2ARC hit rate and IO rate.
 Have a look in the MIB or in the source for more detailed descriptions of the individual variables.

+To use, drop the scripts

+    ipmi-snmp
+    snmpresponse.py
+    zfs-snmp

-To use, drop the scripts in for example /usr/local/bin, add the following to /etc/net-snmp/snmp/snmpd.conf:
+in for example `/usr/local/bin`, add the following to `/etc/net-snmp/snmp/snmpd.conf`:

     pass .1.3.6.1.4.1.25359.1 /usr/local/bin/zfs-snmp
     pass .1.3.6.1.4.1.25359.2 /usr/local/bin/ipmi-snmp

-and restart the net-snmp service.
-If you don't already use the net-snmp service you will need to enable it and set community etc.
+and `svcadm restart net-snmp`.
+If you don't already use the net-snmp service you will need to set community etc at the top of the file and `svcadm enable net-snmp`.